An update about our journey

 Every person in our business community should feel they can bring their whole selves to the place where they serve.

-We want more Black business owners and diverse business leaders in Richardson.
+We want more diverse business leaders in Richardson.
+And it’s the right thing to do.

-Prejudice based on color, gender, age, sexual orientation, nationality, special needs, social standing and religion is something we must fight daily, even within ourselves.
+Prejudice based on color, gender, age, sexual orientation, nationality, special needs, social standing and religion is something we must fight daily, starting within ourselves.

 We encourage you to talk about race.
 Encourage your employees to talk about race.
 Share stories and life experiences.
-This is no longer a taboo subject, but one that needs air to understand and cleanse.
-Don’t wait for the oppressed to bring it up.
+This topic needs air to understand and cleanse.
 Create safe places for sharing.

 - We Can’t Breathe: On Black Lives, White Lies and the Art of Survival by Jabari Asim